 Most of the applications are coming from California.
 California is home to a number of enacted and proposed measures that support those eligible for DACA.
 On September 30, Governor Jerry Brown signed a bill allowing those eligible for DACA to apply for driver’s licenses.
 Many other states, such as Michigan, will not allow those eligible for DACA to apply for driver’s licenses.

 The Los Angeles City Counsel is considering creating a city photo identification card to help undocumented immigrants get access to banking services.
-Several California cities, including San Francisco and Oakland, allow any individual who can prove residency to receive an identification card, regardless of immigration status.
+Several California cities, including Sacramento and Oakland, allow any individual who can prove residency to receive an identification card, regardless of immigration status.

 The processing time for DACA applications is faster than expected.
 As of October 1, U.S. Citizenship and Immigration Services (USCIS) received 120,000 applications.
 This is less than half of the total number (300,000) USCIS planned to process by that time.